whbrewer/spc/NOTES.md

 # SPC Release Notes

+## 3/8/18

+There are problems running spc with the Anaconda Python distribution (at least on Mac).
+There seems to be some name collisions or something.
+So, try using Mac's built-in Python instead.

 ## 8/29/17

 If you want to run `./spc test` to test routes, need to first run `./spc requirements` on existing installation to update the 3rd party dependencies.